13 Best Things To Do in Rotterdam 13 Best Things To Do in Rotterdam

 1. Markthal

 Opened in 2014, the Markthal of Rotterdam has become a landmark for the city.
-Inside this 40-meter high horseshoe-shaped market hall are plenty of food stalls and restaurants.
+Inside this 40-meter-high horseshoe-shaped market hall are plenty of food stalls and restaurants.
 The enormous glass facade on both sides keeps the cold out and, therefore, is also possible to visit in winter.
-Fruits, vegetables, and flowers sold at the market are displayed as an artwork on the Markthal’s ceiling.
+Fruits, vegetables, and flowers sold at the market are displayed as artwork on the Markthal’s ceiling.
+You can join a tour exploring this landmark while tasting all the delicious food.

 The outer ring is all apartments with a window looking down into the Markthal (how cool!).
-During the evening or sunset time, the Markthal’s inside will lit up and make it incredibly picturesque from the outside square.
+During the evening or sunset time, the Markthalโs inside will light up and make it incredibly picturesque from the outside square.
 If you like to capture it without people, visit before opening time at 10 AM.

-Tip: Visit the nearby located Laurens church, one of the few remaining buildings of this area.
+Tip: Visit the nearby Laurens church, one of the few remaining buildings in this area.

 2. Depot – A Giant Mirror